Chapter 3 – Relationship to Clients – annotated

 The guidelines at the end of Appendix D regarding lawyer transfers between firms provide valuable guidance for the protection of confidential information in the rare cases in which, having regard to all of the relevant circumstances, it is appropriate for the lawyer’s partner or associate to act against the former client.

-3.4-11.1 In rules 3.4-11.1 to 3.4-11.4 “limited legal services” means advice or representation of a summary nature provided by a lawyer to a client under the auspices of a not-for-profit organization with the expectation by the lawyer and the client that the lawyer will not provide continuing representation in the matter.
+3.4-11.1 In rules 3.4-11.2 to 3.4-11.4 “short-term summary legal services” means advice or representation to a client under the auspices of a pro bono or not-for-profit legal services provider with the expectation by the lawyer and the client that the lawyer will not provide continuing legal services in the matter.

 Application of rule